ministryofjustice/hmpps-book-secure-move-api/README.md

 2. Enabling apm in your .env file by updating `ELASTIC_APM_ENABLED=true`
 3. Start up the rails application
 4. Make some requests to the api
-5. Navigating to the local ELK stack http://localhost:5601
+5. Navigate to the local ELK stack http://localhost:5601